bitsmuggler/spring-boot-with-aop/README.md

 ## AOP with Spring Boot

-My goal was to intercept method (with a specific annotation) calls in spring boot via Join Point of spring-boot.
+My goal was to intercept method (with a specific annotation) calls in spring boot via Joinpoint.
-Additionaly I want to be able to read the metadata of the annotation at the specific advice.
+Additionaly I want to be able to read the metadata of the annotation from an advice.

 You'll find a detail usage example of annotation in another personal [repository](https://github.com/bitsmuggler/java-annotation-example).